AitorAstorga/my-tampermonkey-scripts/README.md

 - **Motivation:**

-  My boyfriend wanted to load all the data in an infinite scroll website (Steam) for a one time search.
+  I wanted to load all the data in an infinite scroll website (Steam) for a one time search.

 - **What the script does:**